Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ## Support for any runtime group

 App registration is fully supported in the `default` runtime group, using application `consumers` and the `acl` plugin.
-We are rolling out full support in any non-`default` runtime group, using the `konnect-application-auth` plugin that was created for {{site.base_gateway}} 3.0.
+For non-`default` runtime groups, app registration is supported using the `konnect-application-auth` plugin available as of {{site.base_gateway}} 3.0.

 {:.note}
 > **Note:** The `default` runtime group is the one that is first created in each region when you create an organization.
 Although it can be renamed, it will always be the oldest runtime group in the region.
-See [default runtime group](/konnect/runtime-manager/runtime-groups/#default-runtime-group) for additional context.
+See [default runtime group](/konnect/runtime-manager/runtime-groups/#runtime-groups) for additional context.

 ## Prerequisites